-That reveals, in parts, how implicit consent plays a part in both the normalization of exercises of power and the validation of authority.
-Actual consent is irrelevant to the validation of authority because only the perception of consent matters.
+Research confirms that consolidation of authority lies in the compliance of subject agents.3 As a result of the legitimization of authority, an agent with less power will accept the dominant agent's command "as a valid norm" that justifies one's actions (Weber 1922 & 1978; quoted in Abizadeh 2021, 4) Those who are deemed (or deem themselves) non-experts engage in behaviours that support said expert, for example, by agreeing with them.
+(Tannen 1990) Then, one's scope of authority (exercised or possessed power) is "obeyed by" others.
+(Weber 1991, 53; quoted in Haugaard, 3) However, the command requires a certain "voluntary submission", an interest in obeying due to practical motives (survival) or to the belief in its legitimacy (3) As pointed out by Dashiell (2020) when peers accept interferences, unsolicited advice or commands from a hegemonic player, for example when a player agrees to play by the rules of the rule lawyer, it normalizes and consolidates the cycle of dominance.
+Feminist scholars agree that implied consent is not consent and that compliance does not equal consent but regardless of our position, actual consent is irrelevant to the validation of authority because only the perception of consent matters.
 When a less powerful agent voluntarily submits to the command of the dominant agent even without explicit consent, that compliance echoes peer support and can be perceived as implied consent: recognition solidifies authority and authority legitimizes power.
 Through this cycle, the gain of recognition and the status of authority feed one another, then help the dominant player win the argument, which turns one's perspective into the "normal" or the socially expected way of doing things.
 What was once one person's preferred way of playing becomes an expected way of playing that all should abide by.
 The cycle continues.